sudakos/shaping_load_of_alb/README.md

       --handler Lambda-SLOA-TuneWeight.lambda_handler \
       --timeout 60 --zip-file fileb://temp.zip
 ```

+Make a note the ARN of the lambda function

 ### 5. Set CloudWatch Event to run the lambda function every 1 miutes